 - Free gift

-- Or select which image or product you want to show first in a carousel.
+- Select which image or product you want to show first in a carousel.

-- Or select the best performing homepage banner for each customer.
+- Select the best-performing homepage banner for each customer.

 However, there are many other possible use cases for your business.